MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-shift-based-access-flw.md

 ## Off shift access to Teams

 This feature lets you manage access to Teams when Firstline Workers are off shift.
-You can block or allow users to access Teams when they're off shift.
 You can set Teams to display a message to Firstline Workers if they access Teams when off shift.
 Firstline Workers must click **I accept** to acknowledge the message before they can use Teams.

 You can use the default message, choose from a set of pre-defined messages, or customize the message to display any text that you want.
 Here's the default message:

 ![Screenshot of default message](../../media/shifts-presence-message.png)

-You can also set the frequency that the message is displayed and set a grace period between when the first shift starts or last shift ends and when access to Teams is blocked.
+You can also set the frequency when the message is displayed and set a grace period between when the first shift starts or last shift ends and when access to Teams is restricted.

-## Manage shift-based presence
+## Manage shift-based access

 As an admin, you use policies to control shift-based presence for Firstline Workers in your organization.
 You manage these policies by using the following PowerShell cmdlets: